 The key point to remember is: you do NOT need to pledge for a high-end or more expensive ship to play Star Citizen!

 The Star Citizen developers removed the Aurora MR Starter Pack on 29 May 2025.
+They later explained in an episode of Star Citizen Live that the Aurora MR was not up to the current ship design and functionality standards.

 This is an unofficial Star Citizen fansite, not affiliated with the Cloud Imperium group of companies.
 All content on this site not authored by its host or users are property of their respective owners.